 When enabled, your users will no longer see the native Skilljar sign-in pages, and will instead be redirected to your OP to authenticate.

-Configuring your training site to use OpenID Connect for Single Sign-on will require working with your dedicated Implementation Manager, Customer Success Manager, or Skilljar Support.
+Configuring your training site to use OpenID Connect for Single Sign-on will require working with our Customer Success team or Skilljar Support.

 To get started you’ll need to provide the following required settings to Skilljar.